DataCueCo/datacue-help/docs/install/shopify.md

 <div data-dc-products="categories"></div>
 ```

-## Step 5: Customize the look/feel of the product section:
+### Customize the look/feel of the product section

 1. **Friendly design editor**: You can customize most of the look/feel of the product sections yourself with our super easy design editor.
 Just play with the settings till the preview looks good to you and save your changes.